layilin/SP23-33852/_annotations/book1_draft2.md

 5.22n *4 l. per C.* wt.
 Four pounds per hundredweight.
 A hundredweight (equivalent to 112 lbs) was a standard measure for commerce. £4 had the purchasing power of approximately 40 days of wages for a skilled tradesman (see: http://www.nationalarchives.gov.uk/currency-converter/)

-5.22n East-Indies.
+[place] 5.22n East-Indies.
 The whole of Southeast Asia to the east of and including India.

 [plant] 6.34 wild red cedar.
 Most likely *Cedrela odorata*, an important timber tree found in Central and South America, as well as in the Caribbean.
 Now considered vulnerable due to unsustainable levels of harvesting.